aym00n-djrak/aym00n-djrak/README.md

 ### Hello There, I'm JOVANOVIC Rémy👋

-## I'm a Ingineer student at ECE Paris, and my goal is to study AI.
+## I'm a Engineer student at ECE Paris, and my goal is to study AI.

 # About me: